Medical questions & health advice by board certified doctors

-"What does this EMG summary table mean?
+"What does this EMG summary table mean?"

 My emg summary table showed "l abd.
 Poll Brevis amp high PPP Poly" what does that mean?
 I also have weakness in left hand, pain in forarm.

 Most commonly, this is carpal tunnel syndrome, which involves pressure on or inflammation of the median nerve running down the wrist.
 Other conditions, such as diabetes, can also cause these kinds of symptoms occasionally.
 Your report shows polyphasic potentials (PPP) in the left abductor pollicis brevis, which is a small muscle that helps with movement of the thumb.
 The abductor pollicis brevis is a muscle controlled by the median nerve.
 Therefore, this finding could be consistent with a carpal tunnel syndrome.
 However, polyphasic potentials are very nonspecific, and they can sometimes be normal even.
 Therefore, you will need to discuss the findings with the doctor who performed the test to determined whether or not they actually think they are significant.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.